“Where do you see yourself in five years?”

 This loaded question, or something similar, is common in career development conversations.
 Managers seek to tap into employee motivations to maximize performance and retain top talent.
 But many employees don’t have an immediate answer to this tough question.

 There’s a better way to kick off a career development meeting.
-If you carefully consider your questions’ content and order, you can create honest, genuine discussions to make employee goals become a reality—short or long-term.
+If you carefully consider your questions’ content and order, you can conduct an honest, genuine one on one meeting to make employee goals become a reality—short or long-term.

 Follow these seven steps to maximize your development conversations, boost employee engagement, and avoid unnecessary turnover.